naorlivne/drone-pulumi/README.md

 #### pulumi_token

-the pulumi token to use
+the pulumi token to use, required.